benitomartin/github-issues-multiagent-intelligence/README.md

 ### Makefile

-The make file contains all commands from building the Dockerfile, ingestion into the PostgreSQL and into the Qdrant vector database.
-The variable APP_ENV (dev, prod) must be provided to run most of the command.
+The Makefile contains all commands for building the Dockerfile, ingestion into PostgreSQL, and the Qdrant vector database.
+The variable APP_ENV (dev, prod) must be provided to run most of the commands.

 ```bash
 make init-db APP_ENV=dev